wcurrie/aws-ssm-demo/readme.md

 Pull some configuration for a spring boot app out of AWS' EC2 parameter store.
 The config is a database password encrypted using KMS.

+## Background

+AWS [blog](https://aws.amazon.com/blogs/compute/managing-secrets-for-amazon-ecs-applications-using-parameter-store-and-iam-roles-for-tasks/) describes the Parameter Store component of the Systems Manager:

+> you can also use it as a generic secret management store

+Another [post](https://stelligent.com/2017/03/09/using-parameter-store-with-aws-codepipeline/) describes populating the secrets (or other config) from a build pipeline.

 ## Approach

 Use [PropertySourceLocator](https://github.com/spring-cloud/spring-cloud-commons/blob/master/spring-cloud-context/src/main/java/org/springframework/cloud/bootstrap/config/PropertySourceLocator.java) from spring-cloud-commons.